department-of-veterans-affairs/vets-design-system-documentation/src/_utilities/index.md

 ## Naming

-Be descriptive and avoid creating ambiguity in how one may interpret the class names.
+Be descriptive and avoid creating ambiguity in how one may interpret the utility class names.

 <div class="do-dont">
 <div class="do-dont__do">